 dependencies field, which is used to determine which of your first-party code and third-party requirements to use.

 Normally, you can leave off the

 dependencies field, thanks to dependency inference.
-Pants will read your import statements and map those imports back to your own code and your third-party dependencies.
+Pants will read your import statements and map those imports back to your first-party code and your third-party requirements.
 You can run

 ./pants dependencies path/to/file.ext or

 ./pants dependencies path/to:target to see what dependencies Pants infers.

 However, dependency inference cannot infer everything.
 For example, dependency inference does not know how to infer dependencies on